 - With mortgage payments made on time, home ownership can actually improve credit .

-Through the use of Canadian Mortgage Calculators, the payment and the balance summary can be calculated and the results can be seen in an amortization schedule by using the Mortgage Analyzer Calculator.
+Through the use of our calculators, the payment and the balance summary can be calculated and the results can be seen in an amortization schedule.

 Here are the steps used in calculating the mortgage payment:

 - The monthly interest or principal payment is calculated based on the total of the mortgage, the interest rate, and the term of the mortgage.

 - The annual property taxes must be determined and the number divided by the total number of payments: 12 if the payments are made monthly and 26 if they payments are made every two weeks.

 - The cost of homeowner’s insurance must be determined and then divided by the total number of payments.

 - If the borrower is required to pay private mortgage insurance, this must be figured in as well.